Open Search

 Overview

-SQSP is California’s oldest and best-known correctional institution within the California Department of Corrections and Rehabilitation (CDCR).
-The prison houses approximately 4,000 male inmates and includes an administrative segregation unit and endorsed “mainline” population units.
-It is also the state’s only death row facility for male condemned inmates and has a licensed Psychiatric Inpatient Program for the condemned population as well as a Mental Health Crisis Bed unit.
-There are approximately 1,200 inmate/patients in the Mental Health Program at San Quentin, which includes seriously mentally disordered inmate/patients and mildly to moderately mentally disordered inmate/patients.
-Diagnoses include psychotic and mood disorders, anxiety disorders, personality disorders, and adjustment disorders, along with chronic substance abuse, medication, and treatment compliance issues, as well as cognitive and developmental disabilities.
-Inmate/patients represent considerable diversity in cultural, ethnic, and socioeconomic backgrounds.
+There are approximately 1,200 patients in the Mental Health Program at San Quentin, which includes seriously mentally disordered patients and mildly to moderately mentally disordered patients.
+Diagnoses include psychotic and mood disorders, anxiety disorders, personality disorders, and adjustment disorders, along with chronic substance abuse, medication and treatment compliance issues, as well as cognitive and developmental disabilities.
+Patients represent considerable diversity in cultural, ethnic, and socioeconomic backgrounds.

-The internship includes an ongoing Group Treatment Rotation.
-Group treatment will include inmate/patients with mild, moderate, and severe psychopathology at various custody levels.
-A variety of topics may be utilized and will include psychoeducational/didactic groups and process groups.
+3. The internship includes a Group Treatment Rotation that will begin in the second month of the training year, once onboarding has been completed.
+Group treatment will include patients with mild, moderate, and severe psychopathology at various levels of acuity.
+A variety of topics may be utilized and will include educational and process groups.
+The rotation is ongoing until the end of the training year.

-The internship year will include ongoing full battery assessment training in which interns will further develop their test administration and clinical interviewing skills, diagnostic skills, test data integration skills and report writing, as well as providing feedback of test results to the treatment team and inmate/patient.
-Interns may also have the opportunity to complete pre-sentencing, risk assessment reports of a forensic nature for the court.
-Interns are expected to complete at least four integrated assessment reports during the year.
+5. The internship year will include ongoing Assessment Training in which interns will further develop their test administration and clinical interviewing skills, diagnostic skills, test data integration skills and report writing, as well as providing feedback of test results to the treatment team and patient.
+Interns may also have the opportunity to complete risk assessment reports for the court depending on referral volume.
+Interns are expected to complete four assessments during the year but may completed more if assessment is a particular area of interest, or the training team identifies assessment as a necessary area of growth.

-Interns will be given an opportunity to provide supervision to practicum students in either a group or individual supervision format under the guidance of a licensed supervisor.
+Interns will be given an opportunity to provide supervision to practicum students in a group supervision format under the guidance of a licensed supervisor.

 Special Requirements of Applicants